Ardinenukuri/personal-bugjet-managerapp/personal-budget-manager/README.md

 ## Usage

 - **Add Expense:** Click on the "Add Expense" form to input details such as amount, date, and category.
+- **Add Category:** Use the designated section in the app to create new categories for your expenses.
+- **Change Budget:** Update your budget in the budget settings, and it will be saved automatically.
 - **View Expenses:** Scroll down to see a list of all expenses.
 - **Visual Summary:** A pie chart displays a summary of expenses by category.
 - **Budget Alerts:** When your total spending in a category reaches 80% of the budget limit, a warning message will appear.